The best time to visit Hot Springs National Park in Arkansas is from February to April and August to October.

-The best time for hiking in Hot Springs National Park is during the spring months, March, April, and May.
+The best time for hiking in Hot Springs National Park is during the spring months, from March through May.

 Since hiking involves more exertion than most of the other park activities, cooler weather is preferable, and your hiking clothes can make up for the cool temperatures if needed.

 Water levels are higher in the spring, making the streams, rivers, lakes, and waterfalls more appealing for passing hikers.
 The other great allure to hiking during the spring versus hiking at any other time of the year in Arkansas is the display of wildflowers.

 There are many different varieties and species that pop up along the trails in Hot Springs National Park.

 The best time to avoid crowds in Hot Springs National Park is during the winter months into early spring.

 The fact of the matter is that due to the main attractions being hot water and the relatively mild temperatures year-round in this area, there is no guaranteed time to avoid people.

 Winter months are better for this only because most people avoid traveling during the winter and early spring.
 However, since the hot water baths sound even more appealing during the winter than they would in the summer, certain crowds make this National Park their winter getaway.

 Best time for bird watching

 The best time for bird watching in Hot Springs National Park is during the spring and the fall.